-This gross typological distinction can be captured by the interaction among the constraints ALLFT-L, ALLFT-R, and PARSE- σ , defined in (6) (on Generalized Alignment theory, see McCarthy & Prince 1993b).
-Here and throughout, a Prosodic Word (the domain of footing) is referred to as a PrWd.
+The gross typological distinction between bounded and unbounded stress can be captured by the interaction among the Generalized Alignment constraints ALLFT-L and ALLFT-R (McCarthy & Prince 1993b) and the metrification constraint PARSE- $\sigma$ (Prince & Smolensky 1993).
+These three constraints are defined in (6).
+(Here and throughout, a Prosodic Word - the domain of footing - is referred to as a PrWd.)

-- (6) a.
-ALLFT-L Align (Ft, L, PrWd, L)

-The left edge of every foot is aligned with the left edge of a PrWd. - b.
-ALLFT-R Align (Ft, R, PrWd, R)
+(6) a.
+ALLFT-L - Align (Ft, L, PrWd, L) The left edge of every foot is aligned with the left edge of a PrWd. b.
+ALLFT-R - Align (Ft, R, PrWd, R)

 The right edge of every foot is aligned with the right edge of a PrWd.

-- c.
-Parse Syllable

-Syllables are parsed into feet.